CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2024/content/wrap-up/microcredential.md

 1. **This does not have to be perfect!** We are looking for demonstrated literacy and understanding of the concepts and discussions through the Research Data Camp.

-2. **We are here to help!** Please join the end-of-day clinics or reach out to us if you have any questions or are struggling with any aspect of the boot camp or microcredential.
-Peer support and feedback is an integral part of data work.
+2. **We are here to help!** Please reach out if you'd like assistance with your microcredential project.

 3. **Explore relevant online resources** In addition to reaching out to us for help, we also encourage you to take this opportunity to troubleshoot possible problems by seeking help from online resources and documentation relevant to R and Python.
 These resources are substantial, and an important part of the learning process involves self-directed troubleshooting using these resources.